Holy Week in Spain: Valladolid

-Easter is one of the most spectacular and emotional fiestas in Valladolid.
+Holy Week is one of the most spectacular and emotional fiestas in Valladolid.
 Religious devotion, art, colour and music combine in acts to commemorate the death of Jesus Christ: the processions.
 Members of the different Easter brotherhoods, dressed in their characteristic robes, parade through the streets carrying religious statues (pasos) to the sound of drums and music.

 The National Sculpture Museum of the city gives a total of 104 images (distributed in the corresponding pasos) to the processions, such as fact museum unique in Spain.
+As a reflection of its importance, is considered a Fiesta of International Tourist Interest since 1981.

 Zamora

 Zamora has the oldest celebrations in Spain.
 The earliest penance processions can be traced back to 1179.

-Holy Week in Zamora is celebrated by 16 sisterhoods and fraternities that perform 17 penance processions on the streets of the old city.
+Holy Week in Zamora is celebrated by sixteen sisterhoods and fraternities that perform seventeen penance processions on the streets of the old city.
 Thousands of penitents walk the streets while the processions are attended by a crowd of locals and visitors.
-Zamora increases its population 5 times, up to 300.000 people during the festival.
+Zamora increases its population five times, up to 300,000 people during the festival.

 The singularities of this celebration include the medieval set up of some of the parades where the brotherhoods use monk´s robes instead of the most usual nazareno´s conical hat, torch fire instead of candles or male choirs instead of marching bands.

-Semana Santa in Zamora was declared Fiesta of International Tourist Interest of Spain in 1986.
+The Holy Week in Zamora was declared of International Tourist Interest in 1986.

+Segovia

+The Holy Week in Segovia is the biggest cultural, religious and turistical event that happens in the city of Segovia.
+The earliest signs of this kind of celebration dates back to 1534, after the appointment of Julián Miranda Bistuer as bishop of the city in 1905, the Holy Week in Segovia was completely reorganized, incorporating several new floats and creating the current "Procesión de los pasos", a procession in which all the brotherhoods of the city march together from the cathedral to the acueduct.
+Currently there are 10 brotherhoods in the city.
+The Holy Week in Segovia was declared of National Tourist Interest in 2017.

-Holy Week in Region of Murcia
+Holy Week in the Region of Murcia

 Cartagena

-The processions in Cartagena do not closely resemble others in Spain due to their strict order and unique characteristics.
+Cartagena is home to the first of the Holy Week processions in Spain, on the Friday before Holy Week.
+The processions in Cartagena do not closely resemble others in Spain due to their strict order due to Cartagena's naval heritage.

-Every brotherhood is divided into smaller groups ("agrupaciones"), each in charge of one of the floats in the procession.
-The members of the group are all clad in the same colours and wear a robe, a sash around the waist, a cloak, a high pointed hood to cover their heads and faces, and sandals.
+The processions are organised by four brotherhoods, wearing different colours, with different devotions and in charge of different processions.
+The largest two brotherhoods, the Marrajos and Californios, have a large charitable presence in the city and are divided into smaller groups ("agrupaciones"), each in charge of one of the floats in the procession.
+The members of the group are all clad in the same colours.

-Each float is preceded at the front by a richly embroidered standard ("estandarte"), carried by three members of the group and followed by two symmetrical lines of members, who march and stop in unison to the beat of drums.
-When they stop, they all remain absolutely still and in total silence.
-Their military-like discipline may have earned their nickname of "tercio", a word which broadly means "regiment".

-At the rear of the "tercio" come a music band and the drummers, and then the trono made of artistically carved gilded or painted wood.
-Some of these floats move on wheels whereas others are carried on the shoulders of hundreds of "portapasos" (or float-carriers), who also march to the rhythmic beat of the drums.